Embedding Space Approach to Lorentzian CFT Amplitudes and Causal Spherical Functions: Introduction

-Kinematic analysis of the 4-point function can be simplified greatly by a new set of variables $ (w,\sigma) $, Eq. (\ref{eq:newvariables}),

-These variables, defined via $(\sqrt u, \sqrt v)$, resolve the multi-sheeted structure of the $ u$-$v $ plane by allowing $-\infty< w, \sigma<\infty$ and help to exhibit relevant kinematic singularities for CFT scattering, e.g., at $u=0$, $v=0$ or $u=v=\infty$.
-They delineate clearly transitions from the Euclidean region to Minkowski regions, (see Figs. \ref{fig:crsym}, \ref{fig:crsym2} and \ref{fig:crsymb}).
-They also provide physically intuitive interpretation when adopting a generalized Minkowski antipodal frames.
-This is also referred to as ``double-lightcone" frame in Ref. \cite{Raben:2018rbn}.
-It allows a direct connection between variables $(w,\sigma)$, (thus $(\sqrt u,\sqrt v)$), with $SO(d,2)$ group parameters $(y,\eta)$.
-In particular, it provides a symmetrical identification for the {\it causal conditions}, (\ref{eq:scausality}) and (\ref{eq:ucausality}), with causal regions regions $M_s^{(t)}$ and $M_u^{(t)}$ respectively, (see Fig. \ref{fig:crsymb}).

-\item {\it In Sec. \ref{sec:4point}, we examine consequences of conformal invariance and causality for Minkowski CFT in an embedding space treatment.
-This leads to the introduction of $H$ bi-invariance and semigroups.
-The first accomplishes the reduction to conformal cross ratios and the latter enforces causality.
-Both of these concepts are needed for introducing causal group harmonics in Sec. \ref{sec:sphr}.}
+\item In Sec. \ref{sec:4point}, {\it we examine consequences of conformal invariance and causality for Minkowski CFT in an embedding space treatment}.
+After reducing a 4-point correlator to a function over a single-copy of $SO(d,2)$, $F(g)$, it remains a function of $(d+2)(d+1)/2$ variables.
+For CFTs in a Minkowski setting, the residual symmetry can be identified as ``$ H $ bi-invariance", with $H$ appropriate subgroup, leading to

-Understanding 4-point functions in terms of linear group representations requires first lifting them from functions in the coordinate space to the embedding space.
-These can then be parametrized as functions over $G=SO(d,2)$, i.e., functions $F(g)$, with $g\in SO(d,2)$ acting on the embedding space linearly.
-A group function of a single-copy of $SO(d,2)$ in general involves $(d+2)(d+1)/2$ variables.
-It can be reduced to fewer degrees of freedom by acting on the coset $G/H$, where $H$ is a subgroup characterizing a residual symmetry, e.g., $F(gh)=F(g)$, with $h\in H$.
-If the symmetry is enhanced when acting on two-sided coset, $F(g)=F(hgh')$, it is ``$ H $ bi-invariant", leading to